apache/mesos/docs/configuration.md

     --slave_ping_timeout=VALUE
   </td>
   <td>
-The timeout within which each agent is expected to respond to a ping from the master.
+The timeout within which an agent is expected to respond to a ping from the master.
 Agents that do not respond within max_agent_ping_timeouts ping retries will be asked to shutdown.
 <b>NOTE</b>: The total ping timeout (<code>agent_ping_timeout</code> multiplied by